 Dr Morvwen Duncan is experienced in working with children and young people of all ages, including children with complex needs due to neurodevelopmental co-morbidities, such as Autism Spectrum Disorder and Attention Deficit Hyperactivity Disorder.
 She has experience working therapeutically with young people and their parents adjusting and coping with long-term health conditions.
 Dr Morvwen Duncan has also worked with young people with adverse early life experiences, often relating to abuse and neglect.

-Dr Morvwen Duncan’s therapeutic work utilises a number of tailored therapeutic approaches, including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Narrative Therapy, and includes systemic and parenting approaches.
+Dr Morvwen Duncan provides comprehensive neuropsychological assessment to identify learning strengths and areas of difficulties, and to screen for general and/or specific learning difficulties.
+Her therapeutic work utilises a number of tailored therapeutic approaches, including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Narrative Therapy, and includes systemic and parenting approaches.
 She is also trained in delivering behavioural therapies for tic disorders and Tourette syndrome.

 - Functional Symptoms